LDS leader M. Russell Ballard, Acting President of Quorum of Twelve dead at 95 | Gephardt Daily

 “We worked together closely, and I always loved his warm manner,” said President Dallin H. Oaks of the First Presidency, who sat beside President Ballard in the Quorum of the Twelve Apostles for more than three decades.
 “He was a man to be trusted.
 And he was a man who trusted you.”

-President Ballard is survived by his seven children, 43 grandchildren 105 great-grandchildren and one great-great grandchild.
+President Ballard is survived by his seven children, 43 grandchildren, 105 great-grandchildren and one great-great grandchild.

 Funeral details are pending, the press release said.